-The almanac provides a complete tide table for each standard port, showing the times and heights of high and low water for every day of the year.
+The nautical almanac provides a complete tide table for each standard port, showing the times and heights of high and low water for every day of the year.
 A diagrammatic tidal curve allows calculation of tide height for any time between high and low water.

 Tidal information for smaller, secondary ports is provided as corrections, known as tidal differences.
 These are applied to the time and height data from the standard port to find time and height at the secondary port.
 If the tide being calculated falls between springs and neaps, interpolate between the figures given to achieve the best accuracy.

 Tide tables give the times of high and low water in the port's zone time or standard time, but some local tables show times as clock time corrected for daylight saving time.
-Be aware of which system your chosen almanac uses, and convert to clock time if necessary.
+Be aware of which system your chosen nautical almanac uses, and convert to clock time if necessary.
 When sailing between two countries be aware they may be in different time zones and amounts of daylight-saving time.

 Tide tables show their base time zone on each page and show the correction that must be applied to convert to local clock time.
 When calculating secondary port information from standard port data, calculate in zone time and convert the answer to local time to avoid errors.

 On charts, soundings or depths and drying heights are measured from [ chart datum ].
 The chart datum is the level from which measurements are made to determine the heights of tides and is normally the level of low water at the time of the lowest astronomical tide (LAT).
 Everything above this line is shown on coastal charts as drying heights and below this line is shown as charted depths in metres.
 Nautical almanacs provide heights of an average spring tide's high and low waters called the Mean High Water Springs (MHWS) and Mean Low Water Springs (MLWS).
-The equivalent heights for an average neap or small tide (MHWN and MLWN) are given and terrestrial objects heights are gauged from the MHWS level.
+The equivalent heights for an average neap or small tide (MHWN and MLWN) are given and terrestrial objects heights are gauged from the [ MHWS level ] .

-Tide tables display the height of the tide simply at high and low water but the need to know its height at other times requires the use of the almanac's tidal curve.
+Tide tables display the height of the tide simply at high and low water but the need to know its height at other times requires the use of the nautical almanac's tidal curve.
 An alternate method is to estimate the height using the Rule of Twelfths.

-This method assumes that the tide rises and falls proportionally and that the duration between rise and fall is six hours and is suitable for areas where high accuracy is not required.
+To explain the rule of twelfths assumes that the tide rises and falls proportionally and that the duration between rise and fall is six hours and is suitable for areas where high accuracy is not required.

 Finding out the depth of water at a time other than high water and low water when crossing a shallow water, there is a requirement to know exactly when the tide’s height is enough to allow the boat to pass over.